Richard-Shimada/food-sales-predictions/README.md

 ### For further information

-For any additional questions, please contact Richard Shimada at **email**
+For any additional questions, please contact Richard Shimada at r.shimada@gmail.com.